-This option is for students who have a genuine interest in one of the career pathways listed below.
 Most students who take this option will attend a polytechnic, WelTec Trades Academy or Primary ITO Farming for 1 or 2 days a week completing their course.
-You will be learning information and skills and completing practicals specific to that career option.
-In the other three days at school you will complete four other subjects only.
+You will be learning information and skills and completing practical's specific to that career option.
+In the other three days at school you will complete five other subjects including 201 Pathways